 How many seats there are in a row depends on the size of the aircraft.
 In economy, the A380s I’ve travelled on have rows of three on the outside and a middle block of four.
 The smaller 747 we travelled on for the second leg of our flight to Brisbane had two seats by the window and four in the centre.
 It worked out well for us to have the entire window seat row with the rest of us sitting in the middle, broken with the aisle.
 It meant we could all swap seats to get a change of scenery.
 Think about what seat configuration will work best for your family, and remember the later you book the fewer options you’ll have.
 (Also, if you plan on using a flight pillow or foot hammock, check out the best place to sit to use it as this will depend on the brand).

 Pro tip: I know people who deliberately plan to leave one seat in between their family when booking flights.
 When they’ve boarded, they ask the airline staff if the person they’ve seated in that seat might prefer to be moved (usually when they see they’re surrounded with young kids they are more than happy to move).
 This then gives them a free seat to spread out a bit.
 This comes with a risk – if the flight is full, or the person doesn’t want to move, you could end up with a stranger sitting between you all.

-Be aware: If two adults are travelling with twins or two infants under two on laps (as we have twins this is something we discovered on our short-haul holiday flights previously), you can’t usually sit in the same block of seats as there is only one extra oxygen mask per section of seats.
+Be aware: If two adults are travelling with twins or two infants under two on laps (as we have twins this is something we discovered on our holiday flights before moving to Australia), you can’t usually sit in the same block of seats as there is only one extra oxygen mask per section of seats.
 In this case, you’d need to sit across the aisle from one another or in the row directly behind.
 But double-check when booking your flight – they should be able to advise you of the rules for your particular aircraft.
 If the infants have their own seat, they’ll have their own oxygen mask – it’s only an issue when travelling with multiple lap babies.